dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader/methods/parameter-and-runtime-settings.md

 ---
 <!--NOTE, This page is used until version 8.2.3-->

+> This page is applicable to version 8.2.3

 # Javascript API Reference - `BarcodeReader` Parameter and Runtime Settings Methods

 | Method               | Description |